juhasev/sample-ninja-help/panel-settings-business-rules-quiet-period.md

 > The quiet period is defined as the start hour and the end hour (next day).
 While Sample Ninja pulls the sample, it only invites people who have recorded a timezone outside the quiet period.

-There are multiple benefits in enabling these controls, here are some to think about:
+There are multiple benefits in enabling the Quiet Perod, here are some to think about:

 ### Panelist experience